 Hopefully you have read about or heard us talking about the epic all day original Gravel Chaser gravelcross ride we did earlier this month.
-It was my idea in response to events like Grinduro, Dirty Kanza, Leadville 100, Belgian Waffle Ride and many others- who we feel are capturing cyclists imaginations and attention.
-We wanted to create something that wasn’t all about the finish line, going flat out and ‘making the front group’ turning into a road race that happens to be on a different surface- we wanted something better.
+It was my idea in homage to events like Grinduro, Dirty Kanza, Leadville 100, Belgian Waffle Ride and many others- who we feel are capturing cyclists’ imaginations and attention.
+We wanted to create something that wasn’t all about the finish line, going flat out and ‘making the front group’- turning into a road race that happens to be on a different surface- we wanted something better.
 It was originally 154 miles and 11,000ft because I wanted something super mad.
 It ended up being 105 miles and 7000ft- pretty much all offroad.
 Due to a few mechanical errors, it ended up being a long day in the saddle but was nonetheless an absolutely superb ride.

 Gravel Chaser 2

 With that in mind however, we wanted to improve on that format and create something that appeals to as many people as possible.
 We think Gravelcross is what people will enjoy the most- Cross and gravel bikes (and MTBs if you want) riding together as friends on an amazing route, with segments to time yourself on.
 The classic Enduro format on unsuitable bikes up and down brilliant terrain- perfection.
 A challenge for everyone involved but always with fun and comadarie at the forefront of the day.

 Gravel Chaser 2 is FREE.
 Yes.
 You heard correctly.
 It is essentially a group of mates going out for a ride, and you are all welcome to join us.
 We do this because we love it and want to share it with people.

 It starts at 8am on Saturday 19th October at Whiteways Cafe near Arundel- there is a large car park, cafe and is right on top of the route.

 Here is the Facebook event if you like the sound of it: GRAVEL CHASER 2